-The corona pandemic impacts both the Group's customers in the healthcare sector and society as a whole.
+The corona pandemic will impact both the Group's customers in the healthcare sector and society as a whole.
 The restrictions and recommendations introduced by the authorities to restrict the rate of infection could lead to limited accessibility and difficulties for the company to reach customers.
 It could also lead to lower demand for the products and services that are not prioritized during a crisis, or higher demand that cannot be met.
 The pandemic could also present a risk for some of the company's employees who are exposed to the virus through their work environment, which imposes strict requirements on the operations as regards a high level of expertise and precautionary measures.
 Covid-19 could also impact the Group's supply chain, which may lead to delays to deliveries and production disruptions.
 In addition, coronavirus may also entail fluctuations in the financial system, which could result in indirect or direct financing difficulties for the company.
 The Group is closely monitoring developments and is successively making the necessary business decisions to ensure production and deliveries to the healthcare sector in this serious situation.
 Arjo is following the guidelines set by the authorities in the geographical areas in which the company operates, and providing its personnel with equipment and training to manage the risk of exposure and ensure a safe and secure work environment.
-Arjo to date has not experienced any major production disruptions due to the pandemic.
 The organization is managing the situation well and is maintaining a close dialog with subsuppliers to ensure access to key components.
-Production capacity for medical beds has been increased to meet higher demand.
 Arjo is working proactively to ensure financial contingency in this uncertain time and is continuing to closely monitor developments.